nkarasiak/MuseoToolBox/README.md

 ## That seems cool, but is there some help to use this ?
 I imagined MuseoToolBox as a tool to simplify raster processing and to promote spatial cross-validation, so of course there is some help : [a complete documentation with a lot of examples is available on readthedocs](https://museotoolbox.readthedocs.org/).

+## I want to improve Museo ToolBox, how can I contribute ?

+To contribute to this package, please read the instructions in [CONTRIBUTING.rst](CONTRIBUTING.rst).

 ## How do I install it ?
 A package is available on pip :
 `python3 -m pip install museotoolbox --user`